 the Nutrient film technique

-As the nutrient solution reaches the end of the channel, it drains back into the reservoir with the help of gravity.
-Then the system cycles once more.
+As the nutrient solution reaches the end of the channel, it drains back into the reservoir and begins the cycle once more.

 Have you seen our other Articles on hydroponics?

 The Basics Of Hydroponics | The Kratky Method | Types Of Hydroponics | Deep Water Culture | The Drip System | The Wick System | Lighting In Hydroponics | The Ebb And Flow System | Nutrient Film Technique | Nutrients For Plant Growth | Ventilation For Hydroponics | Growing Media Used In Hydroponics | Hydroponics | The Best Way To Cure Root Rot | How To Choose A Grow Tent | The Best LED Grow Lights | Everything You Need To Know About Nutrient Lockout | The Best Air Pumps For Hydroponics | The Best PH Meters For Hydroponics | What Mom Never Told You About The GH Dual Diaphragm Air Pump |